MArhamAA1422/react-tutorial-ssd/basics.md

 - Main Idea of React
     - we can create our own HTML elements

+## React Best Practice
+- In React, we should not modify the data directly, we should always create a copy and then modify the copy.
+    - this helps React be more efficient
+- Do not use the DOM manually
+    - React is managing the website

 ### External Library
 - code that is outside our computer
 - code that someone else wrote